tensorflow/transform/docs/api_docs/python/tft/vocabulary.md

 or top_k to control the size of the output, and also the run time of this operation.

-When labels are provided, we filter the vocabulary based on how correlated the unique value is with a positive label (Mutual Information).
+When labels are provided, we filter the vocabulary based on the relationship between the token's presence in a record and the label for that record, using (possibly adjusted) Mutual Information.
+Note: If labels are provided, the x input must be a unique set of per record, as the semantics of the mutual information calculation depend on a multi-hot representation of the input.
+Having unique input tokens per row is advisable but not required for a frequency-based vocabulary.

 WARNING: The following is experimental and is still being actively worked on.